Jeannette Ramos: First Lady of Puerto Rico

 In March 1967, news of an affair between Governor Roberto Sánchez Vilella and Jeannette Ramos, his former legislative aide, became public.
 Once the scandal broke, Governor Sánchez, who initially denied the allegations, announced that he would seek a divorce from his wife of 31 years, First Lady Conchita Dapena, in order to marry Ramos.
 The affair effectively ended Sánchez's political career, as he also announced that he would not seek re-election.
 The difference in age - Governor Sánchez was 55-years old, while Ramos, who was twice divorced, was 35-years old at the time - also stunned Puerto Ricans.

 Roberto Sánchez Vilella and Jeannette Ramos married in a civil ceremony in Humacao in October 1967, just two days after his divorce from Conchita Dapena was finalized.
-After their marriage, Ramos assumed the role of First Lady of Puerto Rico until the end of Sánchez' term in 1969.
+After their marriage, Ramos assumed the role of First Lady of Puerto Rico until the end of Sánchez's term in 1969.
 Ramos and Sánchez had two children: Roberto José and Olga Elizabeth.
-They divorced in 1997, after 28 years of marriage and a two year separation.
+They divorced in 1997, after 28 years of marriage and a two-year separation.

 Professional career

 After their time in La Fortaleza, Ramos started her own professional career in law.
 She presided over the Commission for the Judicial Branch Restructuring, which originated the Appeals Court itself.
 She then worked as an appeals judge in the Puerto Rico Court of Appeals from 1985 to 2000.

 When Sánchez Vilella died in 1997, she married the following year to José Rivera, a doctor from Ponce.
 They later divorced.
 In 2011, Ramos released a book called Intima, where she shares details of her life.

-She is the daughter of known politician Ernesto Ramos Antonini, one of the co-founders of the Popular Democratic Party (PPD).